boneill02/ultrachip/README.md

 c8as [-vV] [-o outputfile] src
 ```

-* `-v` prints the resulting hex-formatted bytecode to standard output.
-* `-V` prints version information.
 * `-o` sets an output file (default is `a.c8`).
+* `-v` prints diagnostic messages and the resulting hex-encoded bytecode to standard output.
+* `-V` prints the version number.

 Commas are optional for instruction parameters.
 This assembler is case
 insensitive.
-See `tests/c8as` for example code.
+See `examples/c8as` for example code.

 ## Disassembler